Gun Violence Prevention Program - -

 The 11-week remediation and training component of the program consists of 3 weeks of life rebuilding and remediation training and 8 weeks of basic construction training that can lead to more advanced training in the glass and window installation and heavy highway fields of construction.

-The construction training will be conducted by two Chicago area construction firms Glasstek, specializing in glass and window installation and Allstate Concrete Cutting, specializing in concrete cutting and demolition.
+The construction training is supported and instructed by area seasoned contractors who will instruct participants on the basics of varying construction trades.
+The specific trades may change from time to time.
 By learning the basics of these trades participants will obtain sufficient information to determine if they would like to pursue a job and ultimately a career in construction.

 To Participate.